LeonGIS/BookmarksToGrids/README.md

 Bookmarks To Grids
 ================

-ArcMap add-in that generates polygon features from bookmarks (very beta)
+This is an ArcMap add-in that generates polygon features from bookmarks.
+The grids can then be used to generate a map book using data driven pages.

+Map Document Requirements:
+* Bookmarks (obviously)
+* Defined spatial reference

 ![ExampleImage]